 So I was planning to start an ISP in India but a few things happened and I gave on the idea.
 I did however do some research which I can share with you and hopefully you’ll find that interesting and helpful. 🙂

 An Internet Service Provider or an ISP is basically an organisation or a company which provides users with internet access which are used for working on entertainment and using VPN services as netflix italiano estero could be helpful to protect your data while using an internet connection.
-I will be exploring most of the needed things needed to start one, the regulations and a few other things.
+I will be exploring most of the needed things to start one, the regulations and a few other things.
 I know that a lot of people would have the idea of starting one and hopefully I can help you out.
 While this post is primarily geared towards the Indian ISPs, this should help people trying to start one in other countries as well.
 If your case is different and you are just trying to find a good internet provider, then I suggest to click here to sign up with Eatel Business, they offer great services!!

 Firstly I highly recommend you to view this YouTube video.
 Skip to 54:30.